Shaiq1217/AiR-DX--Ai-based-Radar-Detection-Experiment/README.md

 <!-->TODO: Add an example of singal to Doppler spectrogram<!--->

 This project aims to treat these Doppler spectrograms as images to classify radar targets even in noisy environments.
 The simulated Doppler signatures are divided into three classes: Bird flocks, Drone swarms and Stealth UAVs.
 These classes are chosen carefully:
- - 🐦 Bird flocks are very abundant in radar signal returns and large flocks moving at similar speeds are easily recognizable in Doppler spectrograms.
+ -  Bird flocks are very abundant in radar signal returns and large flocks moving at similar speeds are easily recognizable in Doppler spectrograms.
 The flapping of wings can modulate the Doppler return, creating periodic micro-Doppler components.
- - 🛸 Drone swarms often have multiple independently moving elements, each generating distinct Doppler returns.
+ -  Drone swarms often have multiple independently moving elements, each generating distinct Doppler returns.
- - ✈️ Stealth UAVs are chosen and show up in spectrograms with very low signal strength.
+ -  Stealth UAVs are chosen and show up in spectrograms with very low signal strength.
 Stealth UAVs have geometries and materials that reduce RCS, making radar returns weak and often buried in noise.

 This project uses a custom CNN architecture to classify these spectrograms, achieving high accuracy and F1 score.
 The model is designed to be lightweight and robust.
 The CNN architecture is small in size and has only ~6M params (compared to Resnet18's ~12M).

 The model is then tested against various noise levels to ensure it can handle real-world conditions.
 The model was tested against noise levels by adding gaussian noise.The results show that the model maintains high accuracy even with significant noise, making it suitable for deployment in noisy environments.

 The project also includes Grad-CAM visualization to interpret the model's decisions, helping to understand which parts of the spectrograms are most influential for classification.
 This is crucial for building trust in AI systems, especially in safety-critical applications like radar detection.

-### Features <a name="features"></a>
-The project includes the following features to achieve the desired results:
-- 🔊 Synthetic Doppler spectrogram generation for simulated dataset
-- ✅ Simple yet effective custom CNN architecture (only 4 convolutional layers!)
-- 📈 High accuracy and robustness under noisy conditions
-- 🔍 Evaluation metrics including confusion matrix, F1, precision, recall
-- 🧪 ResNet baseline included for comparison
-- 🔥 Grad-CAM visualization for interpretability to understand where the CNN "looks"
-- 📦 Exportable as pre-trained `.pth` model for deployment

 ### Experimental Setup